johnwesonga/nanji/content/_index.md

 continues to refine her artistry through both performance and study.

-Her musical journey has been profoundly shaped by the women who have guided and influenced her.
+Her musical journey has been profoundly shapedby the women who have guided and influenced her.
-She has had the privilege of participating in masterclasses with Anna Magdalena Kokits and
-Chantal Balestri and studying under the mentorship of Winnie Mureithi, Hannah Emmrich, and
-Younkyung Kim.
-Each of these women brings a unique, nuanced approach to music- making, and their influence can be heard in Nanjala&#39;s own performances, which draw upon an intimate, sensitive interpretation of sound.
+She has had the privilege of participating in masterclasses with Anna Magdalena Kokits and Chantal Balestri and studying under the mentorship of Winnie Mureithi, Hannah Emmrich, and Younkyung Kim.
+Each of these women brings a unique, nuanced approach to music- making, and their influence can be heard in Nanjala's own performances, which draw upon an intimate, sensitive interpretation of sound.

 Through her concept of ‘sonic séance,’ Nanjala strives to create a space where both